 Are you currently attending, or have you attended in the past, another recognized university or college?
 If so, you should select the correct category on the application for admission.
 You are encouraged to review Memorial University's regulations related to transfer credit in the Admissions section of the General Regulations in the University Calendar.

-You are responsible for making sure that all documents that are required for admission or transfer credit evaluation are provided.
+You are responsible for making sure that all documents required for admission or transfer credit evaluation are provided.
 The results of your transfer credit evaluation may be important for the purpose of admission to, and placement within, your program.
-Thus the results are important for course planning and registration.
+Thus, the results are important for course planning and registration.
 For this reason, you are advised to apply early and forward the required documents at least two months prior to the start of the semester for which admission is sought.
 All required transcripts and course outlines must be sent to Memorial University’s Office of the Registrar.
 Transcripts must be sent by the issuing institution directly.